InterVarsity/chapter-project/index.md

 We are currently in the team gathering phase:

-Sign into our [Slack Channel](https://iv-chapter-project.slack.com/signup) or [contact Mark W. Breneman](http://intervarsity.org/contact/15309) to find out more.
+To get more info or to Sign into our [Slack Channel](https://airtable.com/shr23niJqwfA3zczb).
+[Contact Mark W. Breneman](http://intervarsity.org/contact/15309) to find out more.

 [Github Project](https://github.com/InterVarsity/chapter-project)